 - The EO to communicate with awarding organisations to organise alternative delivery of papers. - Head teacher to be informed

-13. Delay in collection arrangements for completed examination scripts
+13. Disruption to transporting Delay in collection arrangements for completed examination scripts

 Delay in normal collection arrangements for completed examination scripts/assessment evidence